CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 - routing becomes stable
 - cognition becomes tractable

-This is the engineering miracle.

-This is the justification for TS.
+This is the engineering justification for TS.

----

-# **8.1 What “Chosen Correctly” Means**
+### **8.1 What “Chosen Correctly” Means**

-It means:

-> **The invariants must capture the stable backbone of meaning — the part that does not drift, does not explode combinatorially, and can be estimated linearly.**
+It means the invariants capture the stable backbone of meaning — the part that does not drift uncontrollably, does not explode combinatorially, and can be estimated in a controlled way.

-If the invariants capture the backbone:
+When that condition holds:

-- coarse estimates become precise
+- coarse estimates become precise enough
-- determinism emerges
+- determinism becomes achievable
 - replay becomes possible
 - identity stabilizes
 - continuity stabilizes
-- cognition becomes computable
+- cognition becomes computable at laptop scale

-This is the mathematical hinge of TS.
+This is the central engineering hinge of TS.

 ---